wing5wong/artisan-whs-static/source/_events/2024-02-01_student-achievement-conferences.md

 **BOOKINGS CLOSE at 5.00pm on Monday 8 April**, the evening before the interviews.

+The following teachers will NOT be available for the Conferences:
+Mrs Kaye Coombs (Art)
+Mr Pete Coombs (Mathematics)
+Mrs Claire Libeau (Social Sciences)
+Mr Andrew Lock (Physical Education & Health)

+If you need to contact them, please do so via email or leave a message at school and they will contact you.

-Any queries or difficulties in booking your appointment times please phone 349 0177.
+Any queries or difficulties in booking your appointment times please phone 349 0177 after the Easter Break.